 6. Become more informed.

 Visit the United States Interagency Council on Homelessness and the National Alliance to End Homelessness websites and attend the annual Statewide Homeless Conference held in November.
-Information on the conference and other resources are posted on the Partners in Care website.
+Information on the conference and other resources are posted on the Partners in Care and Bridging the Gap websites.

 7. Become the welcoming community an individual or family facing homelessness needs.